 The installation and initial setup proceeds mostly normally, with the arguably placebo-trier toggles for privacy being disabled for good measure.
 It is again very vital to mention that no internet connection be established during the entire installation!

-Before further changing the operating system, we recommend to install Microsoft’s security updates.
-Both the Servicing Stack Update (SSU) and Cumulative Update are required to properly install updates.
-The SSU can be found here and the Cumulative Update here.
-The Cumulative Update includes all updates released since for the initial release of 1809, this means that only the latest Cumulative Update is required to obtain updates included in prior Cumulative Updates.
-For a full list of update options, as well as updates proceeding this guide, Microsoft’s website has a complete and updated list.
+Before further changing the operating system, we recommend installing Microsoft’s security updates.
+Both the Servicing Stack Update (SSU) and Cumulative Updates are required to properly install updates.
+The Cumulative Update includes all updates released since the initial release of 1903.
+This means that only the latest Cumulative Update is required to obtain updates included in prior Cumulative Updates.
+The correct SSU for the Cumulative Update package can be found in the "How to get this update" section of each Cumulative Update page.
+For a full list of update options, as well as updates proceeding this guide, follow the Microsoft link here.
+The latest AME release uses SSU KB4528759 in conjunction with Cumulative Update KB4528760.

 To install an update, use Microsoft’s Deployment Image Servicing and Management (DISM) tool.